brettski/ipwatch/nodejs/readme.md

 ## JavaScript Function

-On each run the function looks at data from endpoint and searches for the `x-forwarded-for` header value in the database.
+On each run, the function looks at data from the endpoint and searches for the `x-forwarded-for` header value in the database.

 - if found, add one to seen count
 - if not found, send email and add new record.
 - _new in v3_, update CloudFlare DNS with the new IP record
   - If the updates status is indicated in ip change email notification

-Uses nedb and shouldn't grow large as it will only have as many records as IP's discovered.
-Which hopefully is very few or there are bigger issues with your ISP changing IP's all the time.
+It uses nedb and shouldn't grow large as it will only have as many records as IPs discovered.
+Which hopefully is very few, or there are bigger issues with your ISP changing IPs all the time.

 ## THANK YOU